plaincube/dceplus/README.md

 # dceplus
 DefiantCE's custom editions, but they're most likely unstable or not completed.

-Planned versions:
+# Planned versions
 DCEo2 (OptiFine update, will be released)
 DCEUltm (All plugins that haven't made it to the main DCE fork, even the ones that crash)

-DCEo2 will be released and made available as a main version soon.
+DCEo2 and DCEReso2 Jan 2023 (Final) is out!